 The OWA does not take the place of the former operator and has the legal right to access and work on any well, facility or pipeline that has been declared an orphan.
 We do not hold surface leases or regulatory licenses.
-Landowners who are owed surface rent from previous operators are required to apply to the Surface Rights Board.
+Landowners who are owed surface rent from previous operators are required to apply to the Land and Property Rights Tribunal (formerly, the Surface Rights Board).
 The OWA is unable to provide any surface rental payments owed to landowners.

 We will always do our best to communicate openly and work with landowners and other stakeholders to ensure we understand landowners’ and occupants’ perspectives and concerns about their land.